kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/07_field_stewardship/_index.md

 | Non-directive pacing      | Outputs are not strictly bound to user prompts or finality conditions     |
 | Recursive tolerance       | Systems may accept repetition or variation without forcing resolution     |

+Examples of use cases include:
+- Adding pause classification to a chatbot UX debugger
+- Modeling silence tolerance in asynchronous agent flows

 These features can be selectively enabled at the component level.

+---

+## 🤝 Joint Exploration

+If you're exploring latency-aware UX, rhythm-sensitive feedback, or recursive interaction design,
+we welcome sandbox trials or short-term explorations.

+We're especially open to collaborating with:
+- Conversational AI teams
+- Human-in-the-loop system architects
+- UX toolmakers working with hesitation or rhythm tracking

+---

+## ❓ Why apply PLD here?

+- Your system struggles to distinguish meaningful silence from disengagement.
+- You need recursion or non-final responses without escalating fallback behavior.
+- You want to simulate pause-based variations without building full rule systems.

 ---